ionut-grigore99/DepthRF/README.md

 #### NYU Depth V2 (NYUv2)

-We used preprocessed NYUv2 HDF5 dataset provided by [Fangchang Ma](https://github.com/fangchangma/sparse-to-dense).
+We used preprocessed NYUv2 HDF5 dataset.

 ```bash
 $ cd PATH_TO_DOWNLOAD